-The operating expenses within PIE (EUR4.4m) are broadly in line with the latest FC.
+The operating expenses within PIE (EUR6m) are decreasing from previous year with the conversion of contractors into permanent staff over 2023.
 Main element in the operating expenses is the staffing cost.
+Some staff were moved from another group company; there is now an income for the services performed.